 This chapter focuses on guidance and counselling services and their coordination in Portugal, in the light of the Lifelong Learning (LLL) policies that are fostered in Europe, and in particular the Commission’s Memorandum as part of the broader initiative for the development of a European Area for Lifelong Learning.
 Although we embrace the need to provide to all citizens with access to “good quality information and advice about learning opportunities throughout Europe and throughout their lives”, as stated in the Memorandum (p.16), we will show that this objective is far from being fulfilled in Portugal.
 This can be partially explained by the services’ different origins, and also by the traditions of the two more relevant disciplines (psychology and education) that informed their creation, as well as by the current political and ideological context prevailing in Europe.

 Guidance and counselling are umbrella concepts which have different meanings in diverse life and political contexts.
-Following Gysbers (2008) suggestion, after his thorough analysis of specialized literature on this topic, we will use the words guidance and counselling combined in order to encompass all the terms currently used in documents discussing lifelong learning policies (e.g. vocational guidance; vocational counselling; information, advice, and guidance; career development).
+Following Gysbers (2008) suggestion, after his thorough analysis of specialized literature on this topic, we will use the words guidance and counselling combined in order to encompass all the terms currently used in documents discussing lifelong learning policies (e.g. vocational guidance; vocational counselling; information, advice and guidance; career development).

 For the purposes of this chapter we will refer to guidance as “a range of activities that enables citizens of any age and at any point in their lives (lifelong) to identify their capacities, competences and interests, to make meaningful educational, training and occupational decisions and to manage their individual life paths in learning, work and other settings in which these capacities and competences are learned and/or used (lifewide)” (CEDEFOP, 2005, p.11).
 Likewise, counselling “is a generic term that refers to a relationship between two or more people in which one person facilitates the growth and development of others in order to help them deal with their problems more effectively” (Glasser & Fine, 2004, p.519).